Availability: Temporarily Closed

 Participants should expect to be on their feet for 90 minutes.

-Your reservation assigns you to a scheduled tour and the start time will be printed on your ticket.
+Your reservation assigns you to a scheduled tour, and the departure and start times will be printed on your ticket.
+Your Hard Hat tour begins 90 minutes after departure.
 You must check in at the Save Ellis Island Information Desk on the ground floor of the Ellis Island Immigration Museum when you arrive on the island and again at the start time for your tour.
 The reservation is non-transferrable.
 If you miss your scheduled Hard Hat Tour, you will not be able to join anoother Hard Hat Tour.

 Tour participants must stay with a Save Ellis Island guide at all times.
 Unauthorized entry of areas off the guided tour will be considered trespassing.
 Violators will be subject to arrest and prosecution.